How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Is there anything more satisfying than sloughing away dead skin cells?
 Body exfoliation can reveal softer skin and revitalize your senses.
 However, typical sugar-based body scrubs can come with a hefty price tag.

-Making your own sugar scrub can have its challenges too.
-For example, mixing sugar, olive oil, and essential oils can feel harsh on the skin and sticky after rinsing.
-So, it can be wise to try and create an emulsifying sugar scrub instead!
+Creating your own sugar scrub can also have its challenges.
+For example, mixing sugar, olive oil, and essential oils can feel harsh on the skin and leave a sticky residue after rinsing.

 An emulsifying sugar scrub can offer more benefits to the skin than a regular DIY sugar-based scrub.
 It contains more hydrating properties that will leave the skin supple rather than raw or sticky.
 Also, you can make it at home.

-Whipping up your emulsifying sugar scrub can be cost-effective and a therapeutic self-care process.
+Creating your own emulsifying sugar scrub can be a cost-effective and therapeutic self-care process.
 They can offer a more luxurious shower experience than other DIY sugar scrubs.
 Are you ready to make your scrub?

 What Is An Emulsifying Sugar Scrub?

 How is an emulsifying sugar scrub different from a regular sugar scrub?
-A typical sugar scrub can be messy because it’s usually raw sugar mixed with oil.
+A typical sugar scrub can be messy because it typically consists of raw sugar mixed with oil.
 This can create an abrasive texture and leave you with an oily residue.

 Benefits Of An Emulsifying Sugar Scrub

-In addition, emulsifying sugar scrubs are less messy than other DIY methods and can still offer proper exfoliation.
+Additionally, emulsifying sugar scrubs are less messy than other DIY methods and can still provide effective exfoliation.
 So you can reveal softer, hydrated, and residue-free skin.

 Hydrating

-They’re also wonderful for combatting dry skin and can feel as if you applied a lotion along with your scrub.
+They’re also wonderful for combating dry skin and can make you feel as if you’ve applied lotion in addition to your scrub.
 Another advantage is that they won’t leave a greasy, sticky, or oily residue.

-You can also incorporate carrier oils like sweet almond oil for extra nourishing properties.
+You can also incorporate carrier oils, such as sweet almond oil, for added nourishing properties.

 Easy To Rinse Off

-Normal sugar scrubs can use a component like olive oil to get that moisturizing and cleansed effect, but it can actually take more effort to rinse away.
+Normal sugar scrubs can incorporate a component like olive oil to achieve a moisturizing and cleansing effect, but it can actually require more effort to rinse away.

 In addition, non-emulsified scrubs can leave a sticky film on the skin rather than a hydrated finish.